NethServer/docs/administrator-manual/en/phpVirtualBox.rst

 =============

 VirtualBox
-  The `official documentation <http://download.virtualbox.org/virtualbox/UserManual.pdf>`_ is available on the VirtualBox website.
+  The `official VirtualBox documentation <http://download.virtualbox.org/virtualbox/UserManual.pdf>`_ is available on the VirtualBox website.

 phpVirtualbox
-  The `official documentation <https://github.com/phpvirtualbox/phpvirtualbox/wiki>`_ is available on the github website.
+  The `official phpVirtualbox documentation <https://github.com/phpvirtualbox/phpvirtualbox/wiki>`_ is available on the github website.